speedlab-git/FLID/README.md

 This will execute the `main.py` file, which contains the main code for the project.

 ```
 Note: Here Poison parameter refers to the poison level for the simulation.
-The parameter has to be in percentage format e.g For 100 clients 20% poison refers to 20 cients of the 100 clients will be poisoned.
+The parameter has to be in **percentage**
+format. e.g For 100 clients 20% poison refers to 20 clients of the 100 clients will be poisoned.
 ```